-The Treasurer is limited in serving up to two (2) consecutive one (1) year terms, which may be in addition to two (2), three-year (3) terms of service on the Board of Directors.
+The Treasurer is limited in serving up to two (2) consecutive one -year terms, which may be in addition to three (3) consecutive three-year terms of service on the Board of Directors.

-Signatures on all checks drawn on Association's accounts shall be that of the Treasurer and/or President or other authorized member of the Board of Directors.
+Signatures on all checks drawn on Association's accounts shall be that of the Treasurer and/or President or other persons authorized by the Board of Directors.